mainkoon81/Study-V003-MCMC-Python-R/README.md

    - Monte Carlo models a system as a series of probability density functions.
    - Monte Carlo repeatedly samples from the PDF.
    - Monte Carlo computes the statistics of interest.

+__Q.
+Choice of prior?__ how to elicit prior distribution?
+ - In practice, we work with a convenient family that's sufficiently flexible such that a member of the family will represent our beliefs in the parameters(of course in general, if one has enough data, the information in the data will overwhelm the invasion of prior).
+We can also build an external information if available such as previous experiments.
+Then any reasonable choice of prior will lead to approximately the same posterior.
+However, there are somethings that can go wrong.
+In the Bayesian context, events with `P(θ)=0` will have `P(θ|y)=0`.
+And events with `P(θ)=1` will have `P(θ|y)=1`.
+Thus a good bayesian will not assign probability of zero or one to any event that has already occurred or already known not to occur.
+ - calibration of predictive interval:

 ------------------------------------------------------------------------------------------------------------
 ## Generating Random Variables